coderefinery/train-the-trainer/content/streaming-practice-1.md

 This series of exercises introduces you to the practices of livestream teaching.
-It's nothing that radical, but since you don't directly see the audience, you need to learn to interact with your co-instructor.
+It's nothing that radical, but since you don't directly see the audience, you need to interact with your co-instructor to make the session appear engaging.

-Basics:
+Basics of this lesson:

 * There are four role-playing scenarios.
 * First, there is a demo and discussion together.
-* First, go to breakout rooms to practice with a partner.
+* Then, go to breakout rooms to practice with a partner.
 Practice with each person in each role.
 * Then, we come back to the main room and see polished demos (hopefully from each group, but we'll see the time)

-Not in scope (but you can practice here if you already know):
+Not in scope for this lesson:
-* Actual lesson content (use a lesson you already know or make up something that sounds good for the purposes of this lesson)
+* Actual lesson content (use a lesson you already know or make up something that sounds good for the purposes of this lesson).
+* How to teach well.
 * Technical aspects of making a good screenshare and audio quality.
-* Director and broadcaster related things.
-But someone should pretend to be that for this session.
+* Director and broadcaster related things (but someone will simulate that for you).

 ## Going live

 You may think that starting a session isn't hard, and it isn't.
-But if it's extra smooth, it leaves a good impression.
+But if it's extra smooth, it leaves a good first impression.
+Instructors also often make the mistake of going straight to the topic and not framing the whole session at the start.

+You want to prepare so that once you go live, it's all smooth.
 The things you need to consider:
-* Review notes and what needs to happen in the next session.
+* Review notes and what will happen in the upcoming session.
-* Get everyone not active to turn off their videos
+* Get everyone not active to turn off their videos.
-* Decide who speaks first
+* Decide who speaks first.
-* Decide who does what over the next session
+* Decide who does what over the next session. (talker, typer, primary, secondary, etc.)
-* **Give the most natural, motivating intro of the whole lesson, suitable for a wide audience.
-It should set the expectations for what comes next**  Start with a minute or two of broad intro before getting into the actual technical topic.
+* **Give a natural, motivating intro of the whole lesson, suitable for a wide audience.
+It should set the expectations for what comes next.**  Start with a minute or two of broad intro before getting into the actual technical topic.

 The roles: